If you’re having bladder problems, a rigid cystoscopy could help check it.

 What is a rigid cystoscopy?

-A rigid cystoscopy is a procedure to check for any problems in your bladder using a rigid fibre-optic telescope (cystoscope).
-Sometimes certain problems with the bladder and urinary tubes can be treated at the same time.
+A rigid cystoscopy is a procedure to check for any problems in your bladder using a rigid telescope (cystoscope).
+Sometimes certain problems with your bladder and urinary tubes can be treated at the same time.

 What does the procedure involve?

-If your doctor finds a small growth, it may be possible to remove it using the cystoscope.
+Your doctor will use the cystoscope to look for any problems in the lining of your bladder and will be able to perform biopsies.
+If your doctor finds a small growth or stone, it may be possible to remove it through the cystoscope.

 What complications can happen?